zccoleman/random-symplectic/README.md

 ### Random Symplectic Matrices

-`DnaryArray` has two classmethods for generating uniformly random symplecitc matrices: `DnaryArray.random_symplectic` and `DnaryArray.from_index`.
+`DnaryArray` has two classmethods for generating uniformly random symplectic matrices: `DnaryArray.random_symplectic` and `DnaryArray.from_index`.
 The former operates by generating random d-nary vectors of lengths building up to the size of the matrix to be generated.
 The latter deterministically generates each of those vectors from the provided index.

 ```python
 >>> from randomsymplectic import DnaryArray